morpho-org/bundler3/README.md

 For instance, a module that needs to hold some token approvals should only allow to call `transferFrom` with from=initiator.

 Since these functions can typically move user funds, only the bundler should be allowed to call them.
-If a module uses a callback (e.g. during a flashloan) and needs to perform more actions, it can use other modules by calling the bundler's ``multicallFromTarget(Call[] calldata bundle)` function.
+If a module gets called back (e.g. during a flashloan) and needs to perform more actions, it can use other modules by calling the bundler's ``multicallFromTarget(Call[] calldata bundle)` function.

 ## Modules